Experienced FDCPA Attorney to sue debt collectors in San Diego, CA area

 • Embarrassment and humiliation

-• Lost income, if you either lost your job because of what the debt collector did or your productivity from work suffered
+• Lost earnings, if you either lost your job because of what the debt collector did, or your productivity from work suffered.

-These damages can add up depending on how the debt collector’s actions affected you.
+These damages can be considerable depending on how you were affected by the debt collector’s actions.

 Determine Where You Should File Your Lawsuit

-One of your first steps is determining whether to file your lawsuit under FDCPA or state law.
-FDCPA only preempts state law to the extent that the two laws are the same.
-Some states have laws even broader than FDCPA, giving you even more of a chance of winning your case.
+One of your first steps with your consumer protection attorney is determining whether to file your lawsuit under the FDCPA or state law.
+Some states may have laws even broader than the FDCPA, giving you a better chance of winning your case.
 These states may also not limit the damages you can receive.
-Finally, you can obtain punitive damages under state law instead of the statutory damages you may get under FDCPA.
+Finally, you might obtain punitive damages under state law, as opposed to the statutory damages you may get under the FDCPA (the FDCPA does not explicitly provide for punitive damages, and most federal courts hold that they are unavailable in a lawsuit).

-The next step is to select the court with jurisdiction over your FDCPA lawsuit.
-The law says you can file your case in “any court of appropriate jurisdiction.”
+The next step is to select the court that should have jurisdiction over your FDCPA lawsuit.
+The law says you may file your case in "any court of appropriate jurisdiction."
 In other words, the normal federal civil rules regarding jurisdiction apply to the case.
 You cannot sue the debt collector in a court located halfway across the country without connection to the illegal action.
-Usually, you need to sue them in a court where the conduct occurred.
+Usually, you want to sue them in a court located where the conduct occurred.

 Remain Within the Statute of Limitations